truenas/documentation/content/TrueCommand/API/deprecated/servers_groups_replace.md

 | servers | groups_replace | yes | no | yes | 1 | 2.0 |

 #### Description
-Simplification for replacing the group assignments for existing servers
+Simplification for replacing the group assignments for existing servers.

-NOTE: Administrator access only - all others will get a 403/Forbidden error
+NOTE: Administrator access only - all others will get a 403/Forbidden error.

 ### Input Arguments
 * Required:
-   * "[server_id]" : String or array of strings for groups which need to include this server
+   * "[server_id]" : String or array of strings for groups which need to include this server.
 * Optional:
    * none ({})